glasgowm148/ergonaut-handbook/Guides/yield/SigmaO.md

 - **Innovative Options Experiment:**
 	- A creative exploration within the SigmaO ecosystem showcased the creation of four option packages, each displaying the price and expiration date prominently.
 These options were designed to degrade in price over time, reflecting market conditions and providing an incentive for timely decision-making.
 Purchasing the option offered the right to buy the underlying asset (Ada) at a predetermined price within a specified timeframe, enabling speculation on potential price movements without immediate commitment.
 This experiment highlighted the versatility and potential of SigmaO on the Ergo blockchain, leveraging real-time pricing data to create attractive option packages for potential buyers.

-## **Unlocking SigmaO's Potential:**

-SigmaO represents a significant advancement in the DeFi capabilities of the Ergo blockchain.
-By offering a secure and accessible platform for options trading, SigmaO is set to unlock new opportunities for yield, speculation, and investment protection for traders and investors alike.
-As the platform continues to develop, it will undoubtedly play a crucial role in the growth and diversification of Ergo's DeFi landscape.

-To stay informed about future options trading opportunities on Ergo and unveil SigmaO's potential, join the [SigmaO Telegram chat](https://t.me/SigmaOpts).
-Stay ahead of the curve and explore the diverse range of options available, empowering your trading strategies in Ergo's dynamic ecosystem.